morriscox/Rules-of-Tech-Support/Rules of Tech Support - rules.md

 **Rule 30C** - If a document fails to print, users will keep trying just to make sure it prints.

 **Rule 30D** - The true importance of the documents they are trying to print will be inversely proportional to the fit they are throwing.

+**Rule 30E** - Users will mash buttons and go through random menus and do random actions until errors go away or the printer is messed up.
+See also *Rule W84*.

 #### Rule 31 - All user provided information must be verified.